Podcast Episode 36: “Who Needs a Real Property Report?“

 Let’s do a quick review of this thing called the Real Property Report.

-A Real Property Report or RPR is more commonly known as a Survey or Survey Certificate.
+A Real Property Report or RPR is more commonly known as a Land Survey or Survey Certificate.
 It is a two-dimensional drawing of your property prepared by a professional land surveyor.
 This drawing precisely measures all of the improvements on your property including but not limited to house, garage, decks, hot tubs and fences.
 The size of each improvement is shown and how that improvement relates to your property lines.
 For example, how close is your house to the property line?
 What is the height of the deck and the deck railings, if any?

 In Alberta, (but not Ontario or British Columbia), the standard Multiple Listing Service (MLS) or Alberta Real Estate Association (AREA) real estate purchase contract says that the seller must provide the buyer with a current real property report and written evidence of municipal compliance.
 Sellers often don’t have Real Property Reports.
 If they do have them, they are often unreadable or do not show the improvements on the property the way they are today.
 I often get calls where clients ask me, “the seller doesn’t have an RPR, do I really need one?”
 The answer is, “it depends” but, like lots of things in real estate, you have to analyze it further and do a little more diligence.